shirazlinux/free-software-philosophy/content/learn/_index.md

 ## What is "source available" software?

-"Source available" software refers to any software for which the source code is available, but which does not uphold the four freedoms.
+"Source available" software refers to any software for which the source code is available, which may or may not uphold the four freedoms.
 It might limit commercial use, restrict redistribution, prevent the user from modifying the software, and so on.
-Source available software is non-free.
+All free and open source software is source available, but not all source available software is free software.

 {{< tip "warning" >}}
-All source available software is non-free.
+"Source available" software is often non-free.
 {{< /tip >}}